NachmanAllWays/Projects/README.md

-Contains code of my projects
+branch s contains the code for suppergenerator.com